svikashk/docs/guide/account-structure.md

 ---

-Below is an image of how a project with multiple features, items, and boards fit inside your account to help you seemlessly organize and track.
+Below is an image of how a squad with multiple features, items, and boards fit inside your account to help you seemlessly organize and track.

 ![Account Structure in Zepel](/guide/assets/uploads/zepel-account-structure.png "Zepel Structure")